Matthew-w56/verovio-integration/lib/verovio/EditCommands.md

 	Parameter: elementId
 	Example:  {'action': 'delete', 'param': { 'elementId': 'd11984b6' } }

-Below are ones that I haven't gotten into learning yet but I'll update as I do.
-Parameters in curly brackets {} are optional.

 	Action: Chain
 	Parameters: Array of sub-actions.
 	Example:  {'action': 'chain', 'param': [